About the EFL

 Suppliers are also encouraged to implement reasonable due diligence procedures for its subcontractors, and suppliers and other relevant participants in its supply chains, to ensure that there is no slavery or human trafficking in its supply chains.
 In certain instances, we may also reserve the right to approve such secondary parties ourselves in advance.

-The 2020/21 Season saw several new commercial engagements, including onboarding of new key suppliers.
-We ensured anti-slavery was a key consideration through procurement and contracting processes and have selected partners and suppliers who share our commitment in this area.
+The 2021/22 Season saw renewal of arrangements with key suppliers.
+We have taken the opportunity to reinforce contractual commitments and request evidence of compliance with anti-modern slavery legislation from our existing key product suppliers.
+Ensuring anti-slavery remains a key consideration through procurement and contracting processes and we shall continue to select partners and suppliers who share our commitment in this area.

 Assessment of Effectiveness